 Merger: In a merger, the terms and price are negotiated between the acquiring company and the target company, and the merger is subject to the approval of the target company shareholders.
 In many states, target company shareholders who do not vote to approve the merger and follow specified statutory procedures may be entitled to seek appraisal, in which case they will be entitled to the appraised value of their shares (which may be more or less than the merger consideration).
 In Delaware, appraisal rights are not available if target company shareholders receive only securities as consideration for their target company shares, and such securities are either listed on a national securities exchange or are held by more than 2,000 shareholders.

 Appraisal is generally available if the target company shareholders receive all cash or a combination of cash and securities as merger consideration.
 Appraisal rights are also available to shareholders of a Delaware target company if the acquirer effects a short-form merger following a tender offer and the acquirer owns less than 90% of the target company's voting securities prior to the consummation of the merger, even if the consideration received by the target company shareholders is publicly traded securities.
-Dissenting shareholders who seek appraisal are entitled to receive interest at a statutory rate that accrues on the entire amount of the merger consideration, regardless of whether the dissenting shareholder ultimately prevails on its appraisal claim, however, acquirers may choose to prepay the appraisal amount so as to reduce the statutory interest payable on such amount.
-In several recent appraisal cases, the Delaware courts have considered whether the deal price is a reliable indicator of fair value.
-In a recent decision addressing the question, the Delaware Supreme Court determined that in situations with a robust sales process and no structural impediments, the deal price should be afforded "heavy weight" as a proxy for fairness.
-Where the sale process is flawed, the court may give more weight to factors other than deal price.
+Dissenting shareholders who seek appraisal are entitled to receive interest at a statutory rate that accrues on the entire amount of the merger consideration, regardless of whether the dissenting shareholder ultimately prevails on its appraisal claim; however, acquirers may choose to prepay the appraisal amount so as to reduce the statutory interest payable on such amount (5% over the Federal Reserve discount rate and generally compounded quarterly).
+In several recent appraisal cases, the Delaware courts have held that deal price is the most reliable indicator of fair value, absent deficiencies in the deal process.

-2.6 What differences are there between offering cash and other consideration?
+$2.6 \quad \text{What differences are there between offering cash} \\ \text{and other consideration?}$

 Any time securities are offered as part of the consideration in an exchange offer or in a merger, absent an exemption, the acquiring company must register the securities under the Securities Act.
 In the case of an exchange offer, the registration statement must be filed with the SEC along with the required exchange offer documents, and must be declared effective by the SEC before the bidder can acquire the shares in the offer.
-In the case of a merger, the proxy solicitation materials will be combined with a registration statement (including a prospectus) that must be filed with the SEC and declared effective before the proxy statement/prospectus is distributed to the target company shareholders.
+In the case of a merger, the proxy solicitation materials will be combined with a registration statement (including a prospectus) that must be filed with the SEC and declared effective before the proxy statement/ prospectus is distributed to the target company shareholders.
 By registering securities with the SEC, a non-U.S. bidder becomes subject to the periodic reporting requirements of the Exchange Act and certain other ongoing corporate governance, certification, internal controls and disclosure requirements under the Sarbanes-Oxley Act.